-- 8.2 The installation should be designed to avoid waste, undue consumption, misuse and contamination.
+- The installation should be designed to avoid waste, undue consumption, misuse and contamination.
 Every water fitting through which water is supplied for domestic purposes should be installed in such a manner that no backflow of fluid from any appliance, fitting or process can take place.
 An assessment of the level of backflow contamination risk (the fluid category) should be made for each fitting, appliance etc. The system should be designed and installed so that each risk is adequately protected against backflow, either by means of the design or by use of backflow prevention devices.
-Devices are listed in the WRAS 'Water Regulations Guide' together with the degree of backflow protection they provide. - 8.3 The design of the pipework should ensure that there is no possibility of a crossconnection between installations conveying potable water and an installation containing non-potable water or water supplied from a private source.
-There should be no possibility of backflow towards the source of supply from any tank, cistern, fitting or appliance, whether by back-siphonage or otherwise. - From an early stage in the design process of the water installation, liaison and consultation should take place with the designer of the building, the building owner or his agent, the water supply authority and all other public and private utilities, highway and local authorities, landowners and others involved.
-There is a legal duty to notify the water authority of proposed installation work and have its consent for the work before installation commences. - 8.5 All cold water distribution pipework, mains and cistern down-feeds should be located, as far as is practicable, to minimise heat gains from their environment.
+Devices are listed in the WRAS 'Water Regulations Guide' together with the degree of backflow protection they provide. - 8.3 The design of the pipework should ensure that there is no possibility of a cross-connection between installations conveying potable water and an installation containing non-potable water, recovered water or water supplied from a private source.
+There should be no possibility of backflow towards the source of supply from any tank, cistern, fitting or appliance, whether by back-siphonage or otherwise. - 8.4 From an early stage in the design process of the water installation, liaison and consultation should take place with the designer of the building, the building owner or his agent, the water supply authority and all other public and private utilities, highway and local authorities, landowners and others involved.
+There is a legal duty to notify the water authority of proposed installation work and have its consent for the work before installation commences. - All cold water distribution pipework, mains and cistern down-feeds should be located, as far as is practicable, to minimise heat gains from their environment.
 Pipework should not be routed through hot ducts or run adjacent to heat sources, such as radiators.
 Where hot and cold water pipes are run horizontally together, the cold water pipe should be located beneath the hot water pipe to minimise local warming by means of convection.
+Cold water pipe-runs should not be installed above ceiling-mounted radiant heating panels or similar excessive heat sources.
+Where practical, installing cold water mains within a different floor from other heat-conveying pipework will achieve complete segregation and avoid unwanted increase of cold water temperatures.